Kristopher-Ray/polaris-us.org/content/focus/russia.md

 ---
-title: Confronting the Threat of Iran
+title: Standing Up To Russia
-summary: Biden wants to give Iran, the world's leading state sponsor of terrorism, a $90 billion bailout and a clear path to a nuclear weapon.
-The only way to stop Biden is for Congress to stand firm and block sanctions relief.
+summary: After years of talk, Biden has failed to deter Putin's invasion of Ukraine.
+Instead, behind the scenes he has given concessions to Russia.
+So much for standing up to tyranny.
-image: /img/focus/img_confronting-the-threat-of-iran.jpg
+image: /img/focus/img_standing-up-to-russia.jpg
 section_img: /img/focus/section_img.png
-btn_label: Find out what Biden is planning and how to stop it →
+btn_label: Read about how to help stop the spread of tyranny abroad →
-memorandums: "confronting-threat-of-iran"
+memorandums: "russia"
-accordions: "confronting-threat-of-iran"
+accordions: "russia"
-updates: "confronting-threat-of-iran"
+updates: "russia"
-weight: 2
+weight: 3
 ---